JoBCB/skin_layers/README.md

 > "I was inside a suit, you couldn’t tell if I was a woman or man; if I was black, red, green or orange; from Haiti or South Africa.
 I was no longer Nick.
 I was a shaman of sorts."

 _Image:_ Nick Cave – Soundsuit, 2011, mixed media.
-[See more works here.](https://publicdelivery.org/nick-cave-soundsuits/)
+[See more works here.](https://publicdelivery.org/nick-cave-soundsuits/); and a [video: The World is my Skin](https://channel.louisiana.dk/video/nick-cave-world-my-skin).

 <img src="https://www.studio-orta.com/files/image_417_thumbnail_en.jpg" width="620">